394-s22/i70-things-app/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode, in addition to installing all dependencies needed.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ### `yarn deploy`

-Creates, builds, and deploys the app to Firebase.
+Creates, builds, and deploys the app to Firebase (as long as it is configured).

-## Setup for the app
+## Setup for the app (required before it can run)

+_Note: it is recommended that these secrets are storied in a .env file, not directly in the code_

 ### Installing Command line tools